Bio 100: Introduction to Scientific Analysis

 Prerequisite: Bio 1, Bio 2, Stat 1 (or instructor permission)

-Syllabus: WordPerfect document PDF Word html updated for Spring 2015
+Syllabus: WordPerfect document PDF Word html updated for Fall 2015

 BIO 100.
 Introduction to Scientific Analysis.
 The following concepts are addressed in this course: Anatomy of scientific literature, reading and writing scientific papers, proper citation formats, basic interpretation of tables and figures, graphical analysis, basic statistical analysis, experimental design to effectively test a hypothesis, effective presentation of an experiment.
 Lecture one hour.
 Activity two hours.